OpenFn/docs/docs/jobs/job-writing-guide.md

 });
 ```

+## Referencing credential secrets

+If developing locally, you may

+When you want to reference a secret from your creden job has completed, the final state object will be "returned" by the
+openfn runtime.

 ## Cleaning final state

 When your job has completed, the final state object will be "returned" by the